-- Develop effective links with relevant statutory (social care, police and health services) and voluntary organisations, including those with specific mental health remits; - Fully understand the assessment process for providing 'early help' and intervention, for example through locally agreed common and shared assessment processes;

-- Lead regular case monitoring reviews of vulnerable children.
-These reviews must be evidenced by minutes and recorded in case files; - When the school has concerns about a child, the Designated Safeguarding Lead will decide what steps should be taken and advise the Head Teacher; - Ensure effective provision to meet the needs of children with social workers through additional pastoral and academic support alongside the actions taken by statutory services; - Co-ordinate the school representation at child protection conferences and assisting those in the preparation of others for such meetings; and - Facilitate a multi-agency risk assessment meeting if a child subject to an on-going child protection plan is facing either a fixed term or permanent exclusion.
+- Develop effective links with relevant statutory (social care, police and health services) and voluntary organisations, including those with specific mental health remits; - Fully understand the assessment process for providing 'early help' and intervention, for example through locally agreed common and shared assessment processes; - Lead regular case monitoring reviews of vulnerable children.
+These reviews must be evidenced by minutes and recorded in case files: - When the school has concerns about a child, the Designated Safeguarding Lead will decide what steps should be taken and advise the Head Teacher: - Ensure effective provision to meet the needs of children with social workers through additional pastoral and academic support alongside the actions taken by statutory services; - Co-ordinate the school representation at child protection conferences and assisting those in the preparation of others for such meetings, particularly during periods of school closure as a result of Covid-19; - Ensure Social Workers and Family Support Workers are aware of any isolation and/or closure periods, as a result of Covid-19, during which a student on a Child in Care, Child Protection or Child in Need plan is not required to attend school; and - Facilitate a multi-agency risk assessment meeting if a child subject to an on-going child protection plan is facing either a fixed term or permanent exclusion.